 In control statement

-In line with the best practice provision 1.4.3. of the Code, the Management Board declares to the best of its knowledge that:
+In line with the best practice provision 1.4.3. of the Code, management declares to the best of its knowledge that:

 • the management report provides sufficient insight into the operation of the internal risk management and control systems, see the risk management section;